Ozon Biofiltration

-The colouration of the water depends on the DOC of the water, but does not correlate with it.
-For example, water with a low DOC can show a high colouration, while water with a high DOC can also have a comparatively low colouration.
-Ozoning breaks up the colouring substances and reduces the colour of the water by 80 to 95%.
-The discolouration takes place very quickly and is directly dependent on the ozone dose.
+The coloration of the water depends on the DOC, but does not correlate with it.
+Thus, water with low DOC can show high coloration, while water with high DOC can show comparatively low coloration.
+Ozonation breaks down the coloring substances and reduces the coloration of the water by 80 to 95%.
+Decolorization occurs very quickly and is directly dependent on the ozone dose.

-The particular advantage of this process is the high level of environmental friendliness, since unlike with nanofiltration systems and reverse osmosis, virtually no environmentally harmful substances must be used.
+The particular advantage of the ozon biofiltration process is the high level of environmental friendliness, since unlike with nanofiltration systems and reverse osmosis, virtually no environmentally harmful substances must be used.

 However, neither can the process be used for all water, and it may have to be treated in two stages.